rodv92/PMTR_001_SRV/README.md

 Thus, it seems more adequate to use the same Modbus address on each module, and switch them using an IC switch like the ADG333.

-ES-1642NC uses a separate hardware serial port for modbus communication over one phase. the serial line speed is 9600 bps. the PLC speed is between 2.5 to 4.5 kbps.
+ES-1642NC uses a separate hardware serial port on the Arduino for modbus communication over one phase. the serial line speed is 9600 bps. the PLC line speed modulation is between 2.5 to 4.5 kbauds, as per datasheet.

 A real time clock (RTC) 3231 mini module is used to keep track of time and the synchronization is done over PLC / Modbus.